VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 }
 ```

-now you should see sphere around your zeppelin (zoom out :smile:)
+You should see spheres around your zeppelin (zoom out :smile:)

 ![6](./Pictures/6.png)

 ok that's nice, now let handle the collision with these objects.

-first add a collider component to these spheres in `worldGameManager.js`
+First add a [Collider](../../src/Game/Shared/GameObject/Components/Collider.js) component to these spheres in `worldGameManager.js`

 ```js
   createCollectableSphere(x, y) {